carpentries-incubator/geospatial-python/setup.md

       - earthpy
       - descartes # necessary for geopandas plotting
     ```

-<a name="env-create-anchor"></a>
-3. In the terminal, navigate to the directory where you saved the `environment.yaml` file using the `cd` command.
+    In the terminal, navigate to the directory where you saved the `environment.yaml` file using the `cd` command.
     Then run:

     ```bash
     conda env create -f environment.yaml
     ```

     `conda` should begin to locate, download, and install the Python libraries listed in the `environment.yaml` file.
-   _This may take several minutes to complete._

-    If the above command does not work, it's also possible to create the environment from scratch:

-    ```bash
-    conda create -n geospatial -c conda-forge \
-      jupyterlab numpy scipy scikit-image matplotlib \
-      xarray rasterio gdal geopandas rioxarray earthpy descartes
-    ```

     When installation has finished you should see the following message in the terminal:

     ```bash